rwxrob/zet/docs/2461/README.md

 ## I just want to ride

 I'm happiest when I'm riding my bike safely in places that are visually interesting and provide a challenge.
 Now that I've remembered this fact about myself, after forgetting and floundering around until I rediscovered it, the rest of my life goals are pretty much based around it.
 It's not even people, travel, culture, and art that interest me.
-It biking in the open air.
+It's biking in the open air.

 ## I actually hate people